RetroVX/random/README.md

 // picks a random key/value pair and outputs as an array random.entryFromObject({prop1: 'hello', prop2: 'world'}); -> ['prop1', 'hello']

+// picks a random key from an object random.keyFromObject({prop1: 'hello', prop2: 'world'}); -> 'prop2'

 // new seed
 random.newGenerator(seed);